source-academy/frontend/public/externalLibs/sound/README.md

-To describe a Sound, you need a wave function, and the duration of the sound in seconds.
+To describe a Sound, you need a wave function, and the duration of the Sound in seconds.
 The wave function takes a time *t* (in seconds) as argument and returns the amplitude of the wave (a number between -1 and 1) at time *t*.
 An example wave function `my_wave` has this type: